 The Royal Victorian Baths opened in 1843 and provided one of the top locations in Ireland for bathing in seawater and freshwater pools with spa treatment baths.
 The location in Dun Laoghaire is south of the East Pier and known as Scotsman’s Bay.
 The town council of Kingstown purchased and renovated the baths in the late 1890s and renovated the pools 1905-1911.
 The pools were closed in the 1970s when it was discovered dangerous deterioration of the baths were a public hazard.
 The baths are now gated off beside the Dun Laoghaire Promenade.
 I found two articles describing the history of the baths at Abandoned Ireland and Archiseek, both with the same historic photo.

-That is the last coastal infrastructure eyesore as you head south along the shoreline.
+The fenced-off baths on the coast are the last infrastructure eyesore as you head south along the shoreline.
 The area quickly goes upscale.

 “The first faint noise of gently moving water broke the silence, low & faint & whispering.”